Decades of Experience Protecting Your Rights

 Age Discrimination in Employment Act

-Under the Age Discrimination in Employment Act, it is unlawful to discriminate against a person because of their age in determination for employment, promotions, compensations, benefits, job assignments, and training.
+Under the Age Discrimination in Employment Act, it is unlawful to discriminate against a person because of their age in determining employment, promotions, compensations, benefits, job assignments, and training.
 Any term or condition of employment, hiring, firing, layoff, promotion, or job assignment cannot be determined by the person's age.

 This act provides several protections for employees, such as: